BarisTutakli/blog/_posts/2021-11-30-interface-abstract-inheritance.md

 }
 ```
 <p style='text-align: justify;'>
 In program.cs we will create an instance of Person class an isntance of Worker class and an isntance of Manager class.
-We did not declare FirstName, Lastname, Email in Worker.cs and Manager.cs; but we used all of them because Worker.cs and Manager.cs inherit from Person class using <b>Worker: Person<b> and <b>Manager: Person<b>.
+We did not declare FirstName, Lastname, Email in Worker.cs and Manager.cs; but we used all of them because Worker.cs and Manager.cs inherit from Person class using <b>Worker: Person</b> and <b>Manager: Person</b>.
 To sum up, inheritance reduced code size</p>

 ```c#
 class Program {